Introduction

 - Create a new branch called

-.
+hotfix.
 Create a new file and make 3-4 commits in that file or create 3-4 new files.
 Check the log to see the hash of the last commit.Solution

-Amending a Git Commit message
+Amending the last Git Commit

 Git Revert